braineatingmachines/braineatingmachines.github.io/camp-policy.md

 **Required Documentation:**

 - **Health Form:** A completed health information form must be submitted at least one week before camp starts.
 Forms submitted late may result in enrollment cancellation without refund.
-- **Emergency Contacts:** Provide at least two emergency contacts with current phone numbers.
+- **Emergency Contacts:** Provide at least two emergency contacts.
 At least one contact must be available during camp hours.
 - **Medical Conditions:** Disclose any allergies, medical conditions, medications, or special needs that may affect participation.
 Failure to disclose relevant medical information may result in emergency situations and program dismissal.
 - **Medication Authorization:** If your child requires medication during camp, submit a medication authorization form.
 All medications must be in original containers with clear dosing instructions.